ManuelaRunge/ManuelaRunge.github.io/_pages/about.md

 ---

 <br/>
-Hello, thank you for being here.
+Hello, thank you for stopping by.
 <br/>

 My name is Manuela Runge, I am an infectious disease epidemiologist and passionate about data analysis in health-related research.